nihalpasham/Rusty_CryptoAuthLib/README.md

 ## Update:
 -   Switched to `probe-run and defmt` for logging and printf style debugging.
+-   Switched to using macros for the `ConvertTo trait`.
+ConvertTo has 2 separate impls i.e. macro_rules and proc-macro impls are both available.
+Any one of them can be used.

 ## Currently supported commands are:
 - INFO